Read This First

 Prompt 5: Give 10 diverse examples of how inductive reasoning undergirds the bulk of human reasoning.

-The central claim is this: Inductive reasoning is foundational to a wide array of human thought processes, from scientific investigation to everyday decision-making.
+In plain terms: Inductive reasoning is foundational to a wide array of human thought processes, from scientific investigation to everyday decision-making.

 Environmental scientists study specific instances of environmental change to make general predictions about future environmental conditions.
 Observations of increasing global temperatures and associated climate patterns lead to broader understandings and predictions about climate change.